OSVVM/OSVVM-Scripts/README.rst

 To keep a set of scripts simulator independent, be sure to call these at a high level, such as in ``LocalScriptDefaults.tcl``.

-The following are options currently only for GHDL.
+The following are options currently only for GHDL and NVC.

 - SetExtendedElaborateOptions <options>
    - Set extended (additional) options for simulate to ``options``.